pnolin/Ranker/README.md

-This is a copy of the original `README.md` file created by the `create-react-app` project.
-I kept it here for reference.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>